nleiva/xrdocs.github.io/_helpdocs/2016-05-13--xrdocs-how-to.md

 permalink: /helpdocs/xrdocs-how-to
 author: Akshat Sharma
 excerpt: >-
-  This tutorial provides a walkthrough of the xrdocs platform for blogging, and creating tutorials and techdocs
+  This tutorial provides a walkthrough of the xrdocs platform for creating blogs and tutorials.
 tags:
   - iosxr
   - cisco